Audiology Quality Consortium

 Reporting

-In 2019, most audiologists were voluntary reporters within the MIPS program.
-The AQC recommends that (1) all audiologists learn the MIPS program by reporting quality measures with each Medicare Part B service provided and (2) remain voluntary to avoid any payment penalties.
-More audiologists may be required to become mandatory reporters in 2021 or thereafter.
+The AQC recommends that (1) all audiologists learn the MIPS program by reporting quality measures with each Medicare Part B service provided and (2) remain voluntary whenever possible to avoid payment penalties.
+More audiologists may be required to become mandatory reporters as MIPS evolves making experience with the program important.

 Reporting through the MIPS program is based on a calendar year—January 1 through December 31.
-Depending on the measure, an audiologist must submit different amounts of data in order to meet the requirements.
-For example, one measure may require a submission once per calendar year, but another measure may require a submission for every visit throughout the entire year.
-The requirements change depending on the number of quality measures that eligible providers must report each year.
-The AQC website will provide updated information as available.
+Depending on the measure or performance category, an audiologist must submit different amounts of data in order to meet the requirements.
+For example, one quality measure may require a submission once per calendar year, but another measure may require a submission for every visit throughout the entire year.
+Compliance with the interoperability reporting requires attestation of the use of an approved-electronic health record product for 180 continuous days in a calendar year.

-Small audiology practices submit quality measures through Medicare Part B claims, often adding a quality code to a Medicare Part B beneficiaries claim.
-Registered groups of 25 or more can submit quality measures through the CMS Quality Payment Program website.
+Small audiology practices submit quality measures through Medicare Part B claims, often adding a quality code to a Medicare Part B beneficiary’s claim.
+There are a number of alternative submission options depending on if you report as an individual or a group.
+See the CMS Quality Payment Program website for more information.

 Submission Options